-The two college football giants clashed back in the 2003 Sugar Bowl, a game in which Mark Richt’s Bulldogs took down Bobby Bowden’s Seminoles 26-13, but it has been over 50 years since both teams have played in the regular season.
-That’s about to change.
+The two college football giants clashed back in the 2003 Sugar Bowl, a matchup in which Mark Richt?s Bulldogs took down Bobby Bowden?s Seminoles 26-13, but it has been over 50 years since both teams have played in the regular season.
+That?s about to change.

-Georgia and Florida State have agreed to play a home-and-home football series in 2027 and 2028.
-Sure, that’s nearly a decade away, but football fans better get ready because this could be an epic non-conference clash between a pair of college juggernauts.
+Georgia and Florida State agreed to play a home-and-home football series in 2027 and 2028.
+Sure, that?s nearly a decade away, but football fans better get ready because this could be an epic non-conference clash between a pair of college juggernauts.

-This is common practice for big-time programs to set marquee away and home games years in advance, but there’s something special about this upcoming series with Florida State University.
-Kirby Smart’s Bulldogs will travel to Tallahassee on September 4, 2027 before the Seminoles travel to Athens for a September 16, 2028 showdown inside Sanford Stadium.
+This is common practice for big-time programs to set marquee away and home games years in advance, but there?s something special about this upcoming series with Florida State University.
+Kirby Smart?s Bulldogs travel to Tallahassee on September 4, 2027 before the Seminoles head to Athens for a September 16, 2028 showdown inside Sanford Stadium.

 From 1954-65, the Bulldogs and Seminoles battled on the gridiron nine times.
 Georgia won the first five.
 Florida State won the next four, including a 3-0 victory in the final game of the series.